ds-ashanmugavel/traceability-foss/docs/arc42.md

 ## System scope and context

 Trace-X is an end-user application to visualize and utilize data provided to the Catena-X network.
 This includes the traceability of manufactured parts and batches as well as the shipped and supplied components.
-To utilize the CX open ecosystem it is necessary to exchange information on serialized parts and batches with supply chain partners in a standardized, data-sovereign and interoperable way.
+To utilize the CX open ecosystem, it is necessary to exchange information on serialized parts and batches with supply chain partners in a standardized, data-sovereign and interoperable way.
 This section describes the environment of Trace-X, its intended users and which systems and components it interacts with.

 ## Business context